-It’s been 25 years since that crazy game the Dolphins somehow won 16-14 at Texas Stadium, where the series started in 1966 before America’s Team missed games in 1973 and 1975.
-Most everyone remembers the epic blunder of Cowboys defensive tackle Leon Lett that led to a Pete Stoyanovich 19-yard field goal in the final seconds, too.
+It’s been 26 years since that crazy game the Dolphins somehow won 16-14 at Texas Stadium, where the series started in 1966 before America’s Team missed games in 1973 and 1975.
+Most everyone remembers the epic blunder of Cowboys defensive tackle Leon Lett (the blocked field goal, not the goal line fumble) that led to a Pete Stoyanovich 19-yard field goal attempt in the final seconds, too.

 It was the defining, and perhaps a very fitting, moment in a wild game on November 25, 1993, but there are some other factors and fun facts that made it arguably the most memorable Thanksgiving Day game in NFL history.